jh665jay210/A03/README.md

 You can run your code  by clicking the green arrow head located in the "Navigation Bar" (above your editor).
 </li>
 </ol>

+PART 2: GITHUB TERMS
+  <li><b>Branch</b>: A copy version of a repository that does not affect the master branch and allows you to code freely without disrupting your original version.

+  <li><b>Clone</b>: A copy of a repository that resides in your computer rather than online.

+  <li><b>Commit</b>: It is a change to a file or multiple files, that includes a brief description of what the changes to the files were made.

+<li><b>Fetch</b>: Fetching from a repository grabs all the new remote-tracking branches and tags without merging those changes into your own branches.
+<li><b>GIT</b>: Git is an open source program for tracking changes in text files.

+<li><b>Github</b>: It is a code hosting platform for version control and collaboration.
+It lets you and others work together on projects from anywhere.

+  <li><b>Merge</b>: Takes the changes from one branch (in the same repository or from a fork), and applies them into another.
+I can be done automatically via a pull request via the GitHub web interface.

+  <li><b>Merge Conflict</b>: This happens when a person makes different changes to the same line of the same file, or when one person edits a file and another person deletes the same file.
+The merge conflict must be resolved before you can merge the branches.

+  <li><b>Push</b>: Sending your committed changes to a remote repository, such as a repository hosted on GitHub.

+  <li><b>Pull</b>: When you are fetching changes and merging them.

+  <li><b>Remote</b>: This is the version of a repository or branch that is hosted on a server, most likely GitHub.com.
+Remote versions can be connected to local clones so that changes can be synced.

+  <li><b>Repository</b>: A repository contains all of the project files (including documentation), and stores each file's revision history.
+Repositories can have multiple collaborators and can be either public or private.